 Confocal Microscope Image of Fixed Mouse Embryonic Fibroblast (MEF) Cells

 Actin proteins (stained red) and Tubulin proteins (stained green) are involved in a number of cellular process such as cell motility, cell division and maintenance of cell shape.
 Both proteins form dimers which form micofilaments (actin) and microtubules (tubulin).
 They are potential targets for cancer therapy.
-Cells prepared and imaged by Dr. Luanna Scheffer, laboratory of Dr. Jairaj Achyria, CCR, FNLCR
+Cells prepared and imaged by Dr. Luanna Scheffer, laboratory of Dr. Jairaj Acharya, CCR, FNLCR

 Confocal Microscope Image of Fixed Mouse Embryonic Fibroblast (MEF) Cells

 The golgi complex (stained red) and the nucleus (stained cyan).
 The golgi complex modifies, sorts, and packages proteins for cell secretion or use inside the cell.
 It also plays roles in lipid transport, lysosome creation and proteoglycan synthesis.
-Samples prepared and imaged by Dr. Luana Scheffer, laboratory o f Dr. Jairaj Achyria, CCR, FNLCR.
+Samples prepared and imaged by Dr. Luana Scheffer, laboratory o f Dr. Jairaj Acharya, CCR, FNLCR.

 Confocal Microscope Image of Live Mouse Embryonic Fibroblast (MEF) Cells

 The golgi apparatus (stained green) modifies, sorts and packages proteins for cell secretion or use inside the cell.
 It also plays roles in lipid transport, lysosome creation and proteoglycan synthesis.
 Mitochondria (stained red) converts energy into forms that are usable by the cell.
 It plays roles in cellular respiration as well as cell division, growth and death.
-Samples prepared and imaged by Dr. Luana Scheffer, laboratory o f Dr. Jairaj Achyria, CCR, FNLCR.
+Samples prepared and imaged by Dr. Luana Scheffer, laboratory o f Dr. Jairaj Acharya, CCR, FNLCR.

 3-D Rendering of the Node of a Mouse Embryo